This post may contain affiliate links.

 1. NARS Velvet Matte Skin Tint

-If your choice for foundation is just a tint, the Velvet Matte Skin Tint by NARS available through Sephora could be the perfect option for you.
+If your choice for foundation is just a tint, the Velvet Matte Skin Tint by NARS, available through Amazon, and NARS Cosmetics, could be the perfect option for you.
 NARS created 12 different shades of this tinted moisturizer that feels creamy and refreshing when applied.
 The tint is perfectly sheer, and the application is always even, never splotchy.

 2. Black Up Matifying Fluid Foundation